IBM/it-architecture-diagrams/README.md

 # it-architecture-diagrams
 IBM IT architecture diagrams are available with IBM v2 in diagrams.net desktop currently in [Mac beta (internal use only)](https://github.ibm.com/acs-sa/it-architecture-diagrams/releases/tag/v30.2.45-ibm2beta2), which is subject to change until a final version from draw.io is available in [drawio-desktop](https://github.com/jgraph/drawio-desktop).

-After unzipping, the Mac beta can be installed as a normal Mac app or can be run directly.
 When running for the first time:
 * For the error message that the developer cannot be verified, go to System Preferences -> Security and select the Open File Anyway.
 * For the JavaScript message that BrowserWindow cannot be created before app is ready, go to Privacy & Security -> Developer Tools and select the ibm2beta2 app.